 Furthermore, BLS for the healthcare provider explores cardiopulmonary emergencies and special resuscitation situations, ensuring medical personnel know how to respond in life-threatening scenarios.

-Heartsaver CPR AED offers an ideal course for layperson of all ages and skill levels.
-Heartsaver CPR AED teaches students how to provide adult, child and infant CPR and how to use an AED effectively while waiting for First Responders and EMS to arrive to the scene.
+Heartsaver CPR AED offers an ideal course for laypersons of all ages and skill levels.
+Heartsaver CPR AED teaches students how to provide adult, child and infant CPR and how to use an AED effectively while waiting for First Responders and EMS to arrive at the scene.

 If you are in the medical field, BLS for the healthcare provider is the only class for you.
 It is the most widely accepted course for hospitals and dentists.
 Meanwhile, the Heartsaver CPR AED classes are for laypeople, teachers, physical therapists, babysitters and many others.